spanner888/CamScripts/README.md

 1. An Extensive ToolBit rule based naming system which allows use of ANY ToolBit property and allows setting order of each component as well as leading/trailing seperators and abbreviations.

 - For example:
   - 2F-D6.35-L31
   - 1F_D3.0-L50.0_endmill
   - 3F_D4.0-L50.0_roughing
   - 28600.0_8.6D_0F_860_em
   - Last item above also shows one example of an auto-numbered name.

 - A ridulous example used for testing imported Tools with uncommon properties:
     - 30000.0_0.0D4F_0.0CL__HSS__60.0deg_0.0CL_54.2L_8.0ND_5.0NH_0.0DS_td5.0deg_dovetail__
     - 30000.0_0.0D0F_0.0CL__HSS__90.0deg_0.0CL_20.0L_0.0DS_td1.0deg_v-bit__v-bit
     - 40000.0_10.0D3F_0.0CL__HSS__60.0deg_0.0CL_30.0L_6.0DS_td5.0deg_chamfer__
       - Note double underscores included above show missing properties in a ToolBit do not cause errors.

 2. FreeCAD CAM Speeds and Feeds calculation prototype example using the new Materials workbench and Material Machining Model containing the cutting data.

-The cutting data is impressive due to it's coherence (for example data for different sections can be matched to related sections, which is a common failing in many data sets) and also because of the notes on adapting the parameters for many different cutting conditions.
+The cutting data is impressive due to it's coherence (for example: data for different sections can be matched to related sections, which is a common failing in many data sets) and also because of the notes on adapting the parameters for many different cutting conditions.

 This is intended to inspire you to contribute to the design work, further data collection, curation and documentation.

-A proof of concept Machinability model that could allow users to add new Tool material and coating data, without requiring code changes to access and calculate Speeds and Feeds is also included.
+A proof of concept Machinability model that could allow users to add new Tool material and coating data and data, without requiring code changes is also included.

 So please consider reading and contributing to all aspects of this work.
 For example see the FreeCAD Materials forum [Material overhaul](https://forum.freecad.org/viewtopic.php?t=78242).